What is Earnings Yield?

 Earnings Yield Formula

-Alternatively, the earnings yield can be calculated by dividing 1 by the P/E ratio of the company.
+Alternatively, the earnings yield can be calculated by dividing one by the P/E ratio of the company.

-For instance, if a company’s shares are currently trading at $10.00 in the open market and its diluted EPS for the latest fiscal year was $1.00, the following formulas can be used to calculate the company’s P/E ratio and earnings yield:
+For instance, suppose a company’s shares are currently trading at $10.00 in the open market, and its diluted EPS for the latest fiscal year was $1.00.

-- Low Earnings Yield: Shares might be overvalued at the moment at their current market price
+- Lower Earnings Yield (%) → Shares might be overvalued at the moment at their current market price

-- High Earnings Yield: Shares might be undervalued and worth looking into in more detail for consideration as a new investment (or continued hold, assuming there’s further upside potential)
+- Higher Earnings Yield (%) → Shares might be undervalued and worth looking into in more detail for consideration as a new investment (or continued hold, assuming there’s further upside potential)

-The historical growth trajectory, as well as a company’s future growth prospects, each represent critical factors that can impact the earnings yield metric.
+The historical growth trajectory, as well as a company’s future growth prospects, each represent critical factors that can impact the metric.

-Furthermore, companies with promising growth potential in the coming years are far more likely to be valued at higher valuations – which in turn, results in a lower earnings yield as their share price increases (i.e. the market is pricing in the improved monetization of existing and new customers).
+Furthermore, companies with promising growth potential in the coming years are far more likely to be valued at higher valuations – which, in turn, results in a lower yield as their share price increases (i.e. the market is pricing in the improved monetization of existing and new customers).

 When determining the right parameters (i.e. undervalued, overvalued, or priced accurately by the market), it is best to start by performing background research on the company to understand the actual underlying drivers.

-The earnings yield – similar to the P/E ratio – tends to be the most informative when it comes to mature companies in the later stages of their growth cycle and those with many close competitors.
+Similar to the P/E ratio, the yield metric tends to be the most informative when it comes to mature companies in the later stages of their growth cycle and those with many close competitors.

-While a sizeable portion of investors makes investment decisions using the amount and growth of dividends paid as a proxy for value, earnings are the real long-term driver of dividend payments (and the firm valuation – i.e. share price).
+While a sizable portion of investors make investment decisions using the amount and growth of dividends paid as a proxy for value, earnings are the real long-term driver of dividend payments (and the firm’s valuation – i.e. share price).